 Address: P.za San Marco, 1, 30124 Venezia VE, Italy

-Legend has it that this bridge got its name from the sighs heard by prisoners as they overlooked the beauty of Venice for the last time, before being carried away to their dark future of imprisonment!
-On a lighter note, it is also said that if a couple kisses while passing underneath the bridge on a gondola, they will have eternal love.
-How sweet!
+Legend has it that this bridge got its name from the sighs prisoners heard as they overlooked Venice’s beauty for the last time before being carried away to their dark future of imprisonment!

 8. Murano